thomasbattram/thesis/index/thesis.utf8.md

 In at least one model, 579 studies adjusted for batch effects, 518 studies adjusted for cell composition, and 489 adjusted for both.
 Of all DMPs identifed, 9.3% were measured by potentially faulty probes and an extra 0.64% were present on sex chromosomes (__Figure \@ref(fig:faulty-probes-plot)__).

-(ref:faulty-probes-cap) __The percentage of differentially methylated positions that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes.__ Some CpGs are both on a sex chromosome and were identified as faulty by Zhou et al. They were labelled as 'potentially faulty'.
+(ref:faulty-probes-cap) __The percentage of differentially methylated positions that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes__.
+Some CpGs are both on a sex chromosome and were identified as faulty by Zhou et al. They were labelled as 'potentially faulty'.

+(ref:faulty-probes-scap) The percentage of differentially methylated positions that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes

 \begin{figure}